norcams/docs-enduser/docs/FAQ.rst

 .. code-block:: none

-  The computations/simulations was performed on the Norwegian Academic Community Cloud (UH-IaaS), using resources provided by the University of Bergen and the University of Oslo. http://www.uh-iaas.no/
+  The computations/simulations were performed on the Norwegian Academic Community Cloud (UH-IaaS), using resources provided by the University of Bergen and the University of Oslo. http://www.uh-iaas.no/